How Big Are Your Carbon Feet?

 Complete one of the following options.
-Each option is worth the same number of points.
-You will only be able to submit work and get points for one option.
+You will only be able to submit work and get credit for one option.

 Option 1: Calculate your carbon footprint and compare it with that of someone in the developing world